areaDetector/ADViewers/docs/ADViewers/PY_NTNDA_Viewer.rst

 Second row of control window
 ----------------------------

 - **imageRate** This shows the number of images/second that are being displayed.
-Note that this is normally less than the number of images the server is producing.imageRate.
+Note that this is normally less than the number of images the server is producing.
-- **imageSize** This specifies the maximum of width and height of the image display.
+- **imageSize** This specifies the maximum of width and height for the image display.
-- **compressRatio** If image is compressed this shows the compression ratio.
+- **compressRatio** If image is compressed, this shows the compression ratio.
 - **codec** The compression type. **none** means no compression.
 - **clear** Clear the following status window.